On this page

 The Top Online Clinical Psychology Master’s Programs of 2024

 From any location, an online clinical psychology Master’s degree program can set you on the right track.
 These top-rated programs have earned recognition based on various factors, including accreditation, cost, and online program availability.
 A school’s overall affordability and online accessibility play a significant role in its ranking.
 Discover which online master’s programs in clinical psychology stand out in 2024.

 To be eligible for this ranking, schools were required to meet the following criteria based on government data provided by The Integrated Postsecondary Education Data System (IPEDS).

 - Institutional accreditation from an organization recognized by the U.S. Department of Education.

-Relative cost of attendance compared to peer schools on the list.
-Based on tuition and fees per academic year.
+- Relative cost of attendance compared to peer schools on the list.
+Based on in-state tuition for graduate students per academic year.

 About Our Data

 All STEPS rankings use the latest official data available from The Integrated Postsecondary Education Data System (IPEDS).
 Most recent data pull: August 2023